Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 4. when the problem was introduced by a previous commit, mention the hash;
 5. when the problem is in an issue or ticket, add "Fixes #1234";
 6. avoid mentioning GitHub or other pull-requests, as these are not kept in git;
-7. avoid mentioning any contest tasks or mentors; use pull-request comments instead; and
+7. avoid mentioning any contest tasks or mentors; use pull request comments instead; and
 8. use imperative mood, like "add foo", or "port to bar"; (if English is not your first language, see [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood), [git documentation](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches#n133) and [blog post by Dan Clarke](https://www.danclarke.com/git-tense)).

 Make one or more commits and push the branch to your repository;